-In the spring budget of 2020, the Chabcellor increased noth the threshold and adjusted annual allowance thresholds by £90,000.
+In the spring budget of 2020, the Chancellor increased both the threshold and adjusted annual allowance thresholds by £90,000.
 Threshold income is therefore now £200,000 and the adjusted income threshold is now £240,000.
 However, the minimum level for the annual allowance for those affected by the tapered annual allowance is now £4,000 rather than £10,000.
+This remains the same for 2021/22.

-Anti-avoidance rules for the tapered annual allowance apply resulting in certain arrangements, which includes an agreement, understanding, scheme, transaction or a series of transactions whether or not legally enforceable, being disregarded from the calculation.
+Anti-avoidance rules for the tapered annual allowance apply resulting in certain arrangements, which includes an agreement, understanding, scheme, transaction, or a series of transactions whether or not legally enforceable, being disregarded from the calculation.
 This will arise where it is reasonable to assume that at least one of the main purposes of an arrangement is to reduce the individual's adjusted and/or threshold income for the tax year.